turtlecoin/turtlecoin-docs/docs/guides/mining/violetminer-Guide.md

 ## Notes

-* The development fee is 1%.
-This means it will mine for the developer 1 minute out of every 100 minutes.
 * Found a bug?
 Can't get something working?
 Start by visiting the [TurtleCoin discord](http://chat.turtlecoin.lol) and asking in the `#mining` channel, or open an issue on [the repo](https://github.com/turtlecoin/violetminer/issues).
 * Want to compile yourself?
 Visit [here](https://github.com/turtlecoin/violetminer#compiling) for instructions.
 * Want more info?
 Visit the [github page](https://github.com/turtlecoin/violetminer).